calderete/the-cult-of-life/pages/text/songs/the_ban_vara.md

 Dread Knights know not surrender
 Dread Knights know only blood and fire

-Lat'rel gave them blood and fire_ - translated from Hyper-Kon, poet of the Eglise'es
+Lat'rel gave them blood and fire_ - translated from the Hyper-Kon, by Vetaxa poet of the Eglise'es

 --------------------